solajm/Kodego-Portfolio-Activity/README.md

 <h1>Feedback</h1>

-If you have any feedback or suggestions regarding my work, please feel free to reach out to me.
+If you have any feedback or suggestions regarding my work, please feel free to reach out to me as I am currently trying to learn more as I go through the WebDev world.
 <br>